johnptmcdonald/airpair_rails_angular_devise/README.md

 The seed app uses ng_token_auth and devise_token_auth to authenticate users, and uses a Todo resource to illustrate a secured rails API endpoint.
 The app skips user email confirmation.

+The app is built in Rails 4.2.1 and Angular 1.4.2, with a Postgres database.

+To get set up locally just clone the repo, then:

+* `bundle install` the gems

+* `rake db:create && rake db:migrate` the database

+* In the client folder, run `grunt serve` to start a server

 --------
 <!--
 1 - set up scope '/api'